Comments & sharing/Sharing links

 Password protection

-Control how your storyboard appears to viewers.
+Control how your storyboard appears to viewers from the Share settings panel.

 Share as grid